Gh0stbreaker/Ruleflow.NET/README.md

 - **Comprehensive Results** - Get detailed validation results with configurable severity levels
 - **Dependency Awareness** - Built-in dependency graph validation to prevent circular references
 - **Clean Separation** - Keep your business logic separate from your application code
+- **Intelligent Rule References** - Use lightweight references that resolve rules from a registry when needed
+- **Flexible Data Mapping** - Convert dictionaries to objects and back using the built-in DataAutoMapper

 ### 🚀 Getting Started